mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Modifying elements of a slice modifies the underlying array.

 Multiple slices on the same array see the same data.
+Utilizing this feature can be a common source errors since changing elements in one slice affects others.

 The built-in `append` function takes a slice and returns a new slice containing additional elements.